 Orange you glad this is so easy to make?

 It’s citrus season.
 And though oranges are available throughout the year, they are especially excellent in winter, when other competing fruit is scarce, and citrus tastes its best.
-This homemade orange granita recipe takes fresh-squeezed orange juice to fresh heights.
-It’s the fresh and bright winter treat that requires little more than 1) a fork, and 2) a little patience.
+This homemade orange granita recipe, or granité if you’re feeling French, takes fresh-squeezed orange juice to fresh heights.
+It’s the fresh and bright winter treat that requires little more than

-Here are some good tips and notes about making homemade orange granita:
+Here are some good tips and notes about making homemade orange granita.
+It is very easy, but you’ll want to get it right.

 - You can also make a lemon granita.
 Follow the same method, substituting lemonade for the orange juice.
 You should still do the simple syrup, and follow the same method.